venkateshmantha/dwa-p3/peer-review.md

 + The separation of concern between Routes and Controller has been handled well
-+ Every view except when the dropdown is selected is returned with null values
++ Every view except when the dropdown is selected is returned with null values Hence the initialization of the variables could have been done just once for brevity
 ```
         $trait =  null;
         $checkbox = null;